Linux OS Install!

 But Windows is expensive because it's complex and overbuilt (layered) over decades; the goal for MS was to keep their thousand techs busy, and for decades, hoping to make the ultimate personal PC experience.
 They reinvented the wheel over and over!
 Conversely, Linux is simple and built by only a fraction of people/time.
 Do not expect Linux to be Windows renamed.
 It's analogous to complaining at a Ford dealer why their cars don't look & function like a Honda; would it not just be easier to go to a Honda dealer?
 And everyone does, except for those with some ulterior motive.

 Real techs are too busy making 6 figures to donate time at Reddit.
-But many old techs used to be availed on Reddit to help honest users seeking honest tech answers.
+But many older techs used to be availed on Reddit to help honest users seeking honest tech answers.
 One person I often read there, builds Firefox extensions also; very talented (well beyond me).
 But they too, stopped contributing at Reddit, for the same reason I did; too many who'd learn a few kilobytes, and suddenly they know terabytes; they'd berate or oppose or down vote us (we'd make them look bad); battling these anonymity bullies got old.
 Better to help someone locally who has real issues, and service their units for ca$h and a thank you!

-In the early days of Linux for PC (already dominating the Server market), problems with non–integrated peripherals would cause many glitches, driving frustrated people back to Windows.
-Even now, there are conflicts that arise from non–Intel components; even hardware originally built around Windows like Docking Stations.
-All of this is because, since the beginning, all Debian–based operating systems were built around Intel ME component integration; the BIOS marriage of the CPU, Graphics, WiFi, Ethernet, Bluetooth, etc. Still, needing multiple branded drivers (e.g. Intel + Nvidia) for one system, will almost always create glitches, which impact performance.
+All of this is because, since the beginning, all Debian–based operating systems were built around Intel ME component integration; the BIOS marriage of the CPU, Graphics, WiFi, Ethernet, Bluetooth, etc. Still, needing multiple branded drivers (e.g. Intel + Nvidia) for one system will almost always create glitches of one kind or another, which impact performance.

 ODMs tried money–saving efforts by mixing different branded components; all were codesigned by, or focused on, the only OS market at the time: MS Windows.
 Even then conflicts occurred, and were resolved (in update hell) as they manifest.
 For the poor little kid on the block (Linux), trying to build an OS in this ever–changing and competitive market, proved a challenge.
 But as young techs entered the arena with Open Source aspirations, things changed fast; hence the propagation of the Debian family.